Lamoni Rose Hill Cemetery

 1968

-In January 1968 the trustees purchased area D from the RLDS church for $6,000 (see deed).
+In January 1968 the trustees purchased Area D from the RLDS church for $6,000 (see deed).
 It was paid in installments over the next decade.
 This tripled the size of the cemetery to 37 acres, extending it east to Mulberry Street and north to the city water plant road.

 A eastern extension was platted for 14' burial lots interspersed with 8' walking lanes and one 6' wide lane.
 A new lot ID scheme was used for the east side that was sectioned into numbered blocks, each having lot numbers starting with 1.
 Both the Block and Lot numbers are needed to uniquely identify an individual lot.
 This part of the cemetery, south and east of the shed is called the "new cemetery" or the "east side."